PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 For each such attribute the min and the max value are listed.

 In the example below:
-+ all substrates attributes are listed, that over the whole timeseris have at least 2 diffrent values.
++ all substrates attributes are listed, that over the whole time series have at least 2 diffrent values.
 + all substrates attributes are listed, that in this particular time step have at least 2 different values.

 ```bash